pos17/group5-HW-ID-PLAS/README.md

 ![](./gitAssets/senswindow.jpg)

 ## ARDUINO
-The Arduino device is used to both transmit the data acquired by the shake sensor and to control the volume of the system
+The Arduino device is used to both transmit the data acquired by the shake sensor and to control the volume of the system.

 ![](./gitAssets/ARDUINO.jpg)

-After some tests the best position used to mount the system resulted to be the one showed in the picture below.
+After some tests the best position used to mount the system turned out to be the one showed in the picture below.

 ![](./gitAssets/guardaComeSonoFigo.jpg)